 You may also be able to take legal action against the landlord or agent.
 You may be able to get legal help from a solicitor through Civil Legal Advice, a solicitor, or Tower Hamlets Law Centre.
 You should emphasise that your complaint is about discrimination (not primarily about housing) as you may then be able to get free advice.

-If formal action fails and your complaint is about a landlord who is a member, you can complain to the National Landlords Association or the Residential Landlords Association.
+If formal action fails (step 2) and your complaint is about a landlord who is a member, you can complain to the National Landlords Association or the Residential Landlords Association.

 If your complaint is about an estate or letting agent, you can complain to

-The Council can fine agents up to £5,000 for not belonging to one of these schemes, not displaying which scheme they belong to, or for falsely displaying membership of a scheme which they do not belong to.
-See here for more information
+The council can fine agents up to £5,000 for not belonging to one of these schemes, not displaying which scheme they belong to, or for falsely displaying membership of a scheme which they do not belong to.
+Visit the renters charter complaints page for more information.

-If the letting agent is a member, you can also complain to:
+If the estate agent is a member, you can also complain to:

 Report hate crime